thcheung/CBAN/README.md

 ## Citation

-Please cite our work if you found this project useful
+Please cite our work if you found this project useful.

 ```
 @article{CHEUNG20221,